 Our goals in Junior Curling is having fun and developing life-long curlers.
 To meet both of these goals, we use our weekly sessions to develop each participant's skills.
 This is done through a mix of teaching skills, drills, and coached games.
 The exact mix of these activities varies during the season with a movement toward more games as everyone's skills improve.

 Many of our Juniors take advantage of the opportunities to visit other curling clubs during the curling season.
 They may travel to Philadelphia and Nashua, New Hampshire and Utica to compete in weekend tournaments against Junior curlers from other clubs.
 These tournaments range from recreational/ developmental to fairly competitive.
 We attempt to direct our Juniors to the best tournaments for them to learn from while having a fun time.
 These tournaments are scheduled so the curlers can travel after school ends on Friday and get home at a reasonable time on Sunday.
-The hosting club usually provides housing for the curlers and all of their meals during the tournament.
+The hosting club usually provides all meals during the tournament.

 Who Coaches the Juniors?